LoyolaChicagoBooks/introcs-csharp/rst/while/whilestatements.rst

    loop) from repetitive actions (in the loop) from actions not repeated, but done after the loop (code after the loop).
 Missing this distinction is a *common error*!

+This is quite a sequence of steps!
+Particularly looking forward to other forms of loops, we can note a more basic split into two parts:

+* Writing the code to make sure each desired iteration is reached (loop dynamics: initialized data for the test condition, the test condition itself, preparing for the next iteration)
+* Doing the work for a specific item/ireration (most of the body of the loop)

+You generally only need to concentrate on one of those at a time.
+If you set up how to reach all of the repetitions, giving names for the variables to be acted on, then you can separately just concentrate on dealing with the the action/code to deal with the *current* situation.

 .. _SumToN: